Home / Super booster / Super and tax / Division 296 super tax explained (including calculator)

 Division 296 super tax explained (including calculator)

-If the Albanese Government has their way, a new tax will be charged on investment growth that occurs next financial year in super balances above $3 million (Division 296 tax).
+In early March 2026, the ‘Building a Stronger and Fairer Super System’ bills were passed into law.
+The package of amendments imposes new tax on investment growth that occurs in super balances above $3 million (Division 296 tax).

-Individuals whose total super balance exceeds $3 million under the rules applying for 2026–27 will be among the first to receive an assessment.
+Division 296 tax comes into effect on 1 July 2026 and will apply to investment earnings earned during 2026–27 and following financial years.
+Individuals whose total super balance exceeds $3 million on 30 June 2027 will be among the first to receive an assessment.

 The government recognises that the tax rates on super earnings of 15% in the accumulation phase and 0% in the retirement phase provide a significant concession for most taxpayers.
 Applying additional tax on the growth of larger balances is intended to better target that concession.